 Success Stories From Around the Nation

-Changing locations on a three-year cycle, the National Folk Festival has been held at 12 sites over the past 36 years: Peninsula, Ohio; New York, New York (one year for the Bicentennial); Lowell, Massachusetts; Johnstown, Pennsylvania; Chattanooga, Tennessee; Dayton, Ohio; East Lansing, Michigan; Bangor, Maine; Richmond, Virginia; Butte, Montana; Nashville, Tennessee, and Greensboro, North Carolina.
+Changing locations on a three-year cycle, the National Folk Festival has been held at 13 sites, and is now entering its 79th year: Peninsula, Ohio; New York, New York (one year for the Bicentennial); Lowell, Massachusetts; Johnstown, Pennsylvania; Chattanooga, Tennessee; Dayton, Ohio; East Lansing, Michigan; Bangor, Maine; Richmond, Virginia; Butte, Montana; Nashville, Tennessee; Greensboro, North Carolina and Salisbury, Maryland.

-The National’s thriving offspring include such popular annual events as the 32-year-old Lowell Folk Festival in Massachusetts, the 29-year-old Flood City Music Festival (formerly the Johnstown Folk Festival) in Pennsylvania, the 20-year-old Great Lakes Folk Festival in Michigan, the 17-year-old American Folk Festival in Maine, the 14-year-old Richmond Folk Festival in Virginia and the 11-year-old Montana Folk Festival in Butte.
+The National’s thriving offspring include such popular annual events as the 33-year-old Lowell Folk Festival in Massachusetts, the 30-year-old Flood City Music Festival (formerly the Johnstown Folk Festival) in Pennsylvania, the 21-year-old Great Lakes Folk Festival in Michigan, the 18-year-old American Folk Festival in Maine, the 15-year-old Richmond Folk Festival in Virginia and the 12-year-old Montana Folk Festival in Butte.
 Festivals have typically experienced a doubling or even tripling of annual attendance within a few years, and have an annual economic impact in the range of $15-30 million.

 The National Folk Festival has provided the impetus for creative sector growth, for the enhancement, re-imagining and re-purposing of public spaces in host communities and for building community.
 It is credited as a prime mover in the transformation of Lowell, Massachusetts from a depressed mill town into a desirable and culturally vibrant community.
 In Bangor, Maine, the festival was the catalyst for the transformation of a rubble-strewn riverfront into an activity-filled space that is now a city jewel.
 In Richmond, Virginia, the festival fostered a new, inclusive spirit of community that brings hundreds of thousands together downtown.
 In Butte, Montana, the festival re-imagined an abandoned historic mineyard and spearheaded its transformation into a spectacular outdoor concert venue.